micolous/tm1640-rpi/README.md

 ## Customising fonts ##

-Fonts are defined in `src/libtm1640/fonts.h` you will need to recompile the project in order to apply changes.
+Fonts are defined in `src/libtm1640/fonts.h`, which is embedded in the library.

-It consist of a 1 dimensional table, defining the LED pattern for that character.
+It consists of a 1 dimensional table, defining the LED pattern for that character.

 Unsupported charecters are simply set to a space.